Vintage Valentines

 I noticed on one of the pics that there was a “made in the USA” printed on the Valentine.
 That’s not something you see so much of anymore, but it needs to be!

 The last time I looked through my old Valentines some were from people I hadn’t thought of in years.
-And there were some that had passed away.
+And some had passed away.
 Some of the names I could not place and I had to get an old annual out to make the connection.
 Surprisingly, there were a couple of Valentines from people who I had seen within the last month or so.

 My husband has never been one to send special cards, he’s more of a flowers and candy man))